sulu/sulu-docs/reference/components/document-manager/fixtures.rst

     $ php app/console sulu:document:fixtures:load --fixtures=/path/to/fixtures1 --fixtures=/path/to/fixtures2

-You can also specify if fixturs should be *appended* (i.e. the repository will not be purged) and if the initializer should be executed.
+You can also specify if fixtures should be *appended* (i.e. the repository will not be purged) and if the initializer should be executed.

 Append fixtures: